Have you been exposed to mold and mycotoxins? Do you have mold toxicity? Do you have sensitivity to mold and their mycotoxins?

 - Proper Remediation Procedures for Remediation of Home and Belongings

 - Immune Modulation Created from Your Own T Lymphocytes (ALF)

 - Creation of an Environment Accommodating to Your Sensitivities

 - Gamma Globulin Injections

 The Environmental Health Center-Dallas understands the complexity of mold exposure.
 This knowledge enables them to perform concise diagnostic and laboratory analyses in order to respond to the complex treatment needs of each person.
-Treatment of persons who have suffered chronic or acute mold and mycotoxin exposure can include oxygen therapy, immunotherapy, detoxification therapy, nutrient therapy, and immune therapy directed at improving and regulating the immune system.
+Treatment of persons who have suffered chronic or acute mold and mycotoxin exposure with possible mold toxicity can include oxygen therapy, immunotherapy, detoxification therapy, nutrient therapy, and immune therapy directed at improving and regulating the immune system.